stefanpetkov90/beer-punk/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-In order to log into the application, the user has to install the Metamask browser extension.
-After successfully logging in, the user is redirected to the Home screen.
-Here the user can view all the beers provided by the Punk Beer API.

 Wallet Login Page
 - Upon starting the application, the user is required to have the Metamask wallet browser extension in order to log in.
 - If the Metamask extension is available, upon clicking on the Connect with Metamask button, the extension will pop up and ask to log in with an account.